top of page

 Pre-planning!

 Doesn't matter how you calculate and formulate your pricing, always ask enough questions to your client to gather all the necessary information before you head to the shooting.
-I know, sometimes it can be a rush order, maybe their main photographer had an emergency issue or whatever and canceled last day.. whatever it is.
+I know, sometimes it can be a rush order, maybe their main photographer had an emergency issue or whatever is the case, but take few minutes and ask your clients the bare minimum information, in order to have a successful photoshoot.

 The type of information you need to gather are like those: